 Financing is critical to growth and expansion for today’s small business.
 From hiring talent, dedicating a budget to marketing, and the increased need for capital, small businesses are challenged with ways to achieve financing for growth goals.

-Often times, it is difficult to secure funding from investors and lending institutions due to lack of equity, growth, or other factors that outside lending sources may be looking for.
+Often times, it is difficult to secure funding from investors and lending institutions due to a lack of equity, growth, or other factors that outside lending sources may be looking for.

 It is often difficult for small businesses and startup companies, to draw good talent, even if the startup is funded.
-New graduates are often a good pool for the small business owner to get inexpensive talent.
+New graduates are often a good pool for small business owner to get inexpensive talent.
 However, after a period of time when the ability for upward mobility or financial gain is challenged, the employee looks for a better opportunity.

 Technology used to be expensive for SMB’s and they found themselves not being able to access the tools they need to be competitive.
-While this has changed significantly with the advent of SaaS based applications, many small business owners now find that there is a proliferation of solution for everything from payroll to CRM’s.
-As a result, there is often times a question of “where do I start?,” “what’s the best choice?,” “how do I get help tying these tools together?”
+While this has changed significantly with the advent of SaaS-based applications, many small business owners now find that there is a proliferation of solution for everything from payroll to CRM’s.
+As a result, there is oftentimes a question of “where do I start?,” “what’s the best choice?,” “how do I get help tying these tools together?”
 These challenges put the small business owner at a disadvantage in the market.
 Larger companies frequently have the resources it takes to answer these questions and get new solutions implemented and managed with internal teams.

 Cash flow is the lifeline needed for growth.
 In our Bookkeeping 101 series, we discussed Managing cash flow for SMB’s: